 3. Food and beverages should be kept covered or indoors

-Unprotected, sticky beverages multiply your chances of being stung tenfold.
-Soda cans, in particular, have a reputation for hosting these sly intruders.
+Unprotected, sticky drinks multiply your chances of being stung tenfold.
+Soda cans, particularly, have a reputation for hosting these sly intruders.
 Always pour liquids into a cup with a cover and store food in containers.
-Plastic wrap and aluminum foil may appear to be safe solutions, but they are not.
+Plastic wrap and aluminum foil may be safe solutions, but they are not.

 4. Pay attention to the flowers around your patio deck

-The first step is to look at the flowers that are growing near your patio deck.
+The first step is to look at the flowers growing near your patio deck.
 Certain flowers and plants will attract a greater number of bees than usual.

-It may not be easy to feel compelled to clear flowers from the area, but opting to plant flowers away from your patio or deck may be the best option.
+It may not be easy to feel compelled to clear flowers from the area, but planting flowers away from your patio or deck may be the best option.
 Plants with appealing scents placed too close to your patio or deck will produce a swarm of bees.

-If your patio deck appears to be a hotspot of bee activity, it is most likely owing to the flowers that you have around.
-You can switch things up by transplanting these flowers to a different location in your yard when you are able.
+If your patio deck appears to be a hotspot of bee activity, it is most likely owing to the flowers you have around.
+However, you can switch things up by transplanting these flowers to a different location in your yard when you are able.

 Of course, certain flowers may not respond well to being moved, and you may need to search up particular instructions for transplanting specific plants or flowers.
-Just bear in mind that if you have attractive-smelling flowers near your patio deck, your bee problems will not go away.
+Remember that if you have attractive-smelling flowers near your patio deck, your bee problems will not go away.

 - Black-eyed Susans